Displaying 20 filtered result(s) of 112 total results.

 SAMHSA DTAC supports the efforts of states, territories, tribes, and local entities to be prepared, so they are better able to deliver an effective behavioral health (mental health and substance abuse) response to disasters.
 SAMHSA DTAC provides guidance pertaining to the Federal Emergency Management Agency's Crisis Counseling Assistance and Training Program by facilitating information exchange and knowledge brokering by connecting technical assistance requestors to their peers and experts in the field.
 Last, SAMHSA DTAC has useful print and electronic materials in the Resource Collection about disaster behavioral health preparedness and response.

-Teacher guidelines for helping students after a tornado - National Child Traumatic Stress Network
+Teacher guidelines for helping students after a tornado - National Child Traumatic Stress Network (DO NOT USE; USE ENTRY WITH ACRONYM)

 This fact sheet explains the reactions children may have after a tornado and what teachers can do to help them recover from such events.